 Level 3 Certification allows flyers to fly High Power Rockets with a total installed impulse greater than 5120 n-sec

-- TRA members designing or preparing to fly a level 3 project must present details of their design to 2 TAP members of their choice.
-BEFORE attempting a level 3 flight, 2 TAP members must have signed off on the member’s certification form.
-It is best if this TAP review is performed before the day of the launch to allow adjustments to the rocket design if deemed necessary by either of the 2 TAP reviewers.
-TAP members should be kept informed of any changes during construction.
-In general, the TAP member for objectively assessing the rocket will need the following information:
+Flyers designing or preparing to fly a Level 3 project must present details of their design to two TAP members of their choice.
+BEFORE attempting a Level 3 flight, two TAP members must sign the flyer's certification form.
+It is best if the TAP reviews are performed before the day of the launch to allow adjustments to the rocket design if deemed necessary by either of the two TAP reviewers.
+The TAP reviewers should be kept informed of any changes during construction.
+In general, the TAP reviewers will need the following information to objectively assess the rocket:

 - A completely filled out Pre-Flight Data Capture form